 «#».4 Failure to Deliver

-If «Customer Name» fails to make its Mid-C Resource Over Non-Firm available to BPA under Market Exchange Transaction Part A for any reason, including a Transmission Event that impacts Market Exchange Transaction Part A, such failure shall not negate BPA’s obligation related to Market Exchange Transaction Part C. BPA shall assess «Customer Name» any applicable charges or penalties as provided in the applicable Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge.
+If «Customer Name» fails to make its Mid-C Resource Over Non-Firm available to BPA under Market Exchange Transaction Part A for any reason, including a Transmission Event that impacts Market Exchange Transaction Part A, such failure shall not negate BPA’s obligation related to Market Exchange Transaction Part C. BPA shall assess «Customer Name» any applicable charges or penalties as provided in the applicable Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge.

 If a Transmission Event impacts Market Exchange Transaction Part B, then BPA shall provide Transmission Curtailment Management Service (TCMS) for Market Exchange Transaction Part B consistent with section 4 of Exhibit F.